nkij/jammt-mobile/README.md

 # jamMT Mobile

 The original jamMT was created by [Ian MacMillan](https://www.ian-macmillan.com/JamMT/).
-I've always wanted a more userfriendly version of it so this is my attempt to create one.
+I've always wanted a more user friendly version of it so this is my attempt to create one.
+I've checked the answer from this app against alamode and jamMT itself.

 ## 🚀 Quick Start (Easiest Option)